 "Assuming no disasters happen, that series will air as planned in the autumn, which we’re all very excited about," Bootle added.

 Because of his advanced age, Attenborough is considered especially vulnerable to coronavirus and will have been advised by the U.K. government to stay at home.

 He said of A Perfect Planet when it was announced in February: "Oceans, sunlight, weather and volcanoes, together these powerful yet fragile forces allow life to flourish in astonishing diversity.
 They make Earth truly unique, a perfect planet.
 Our planet is one in a billion, a world teeming with life.
 But now, a new dominant force is changing the face of Earth: humans.
 To preserve our perfect planet we must ensure we become a force for good."

-If you’re in the mood to be soothed by his reassuring voice, you can watch full episodes of landmark nature documentary series The Blue Planet on BBC America here.
+If you're in the mood to be soothed by his iconic voice, you can watch the brilliant special Attenborough and the Giant Elephant for free (no log-in required) on BBC America here.

 Are you looking forward to Sir David Attenborough's latest nature doc?